Documentation Index

 Permissions

-- Settings Scheduling Read — Required to view the Scheduling Configuration page, including self-scheduling settings, provider capacity, blacklist, bookables, and calendar appearance.
+- View Scheduling Settings — Required to view the self-scheduling settings, provider capacity, and patient blacklist.

 Bookable Conflicts